sinvidious/stateX/README.md

 Although reactive state management is truly efficient in many cases, StateX offers an API to listen to non reactive states updates.

-Here is an example to show simulate reactive state management
+Here is an example to show how to simulate reactive state management

 ```lua
 local StateX = require(PATH_TO_STATE_X)